 Open the spreadsheet using an account that can edit the protected range, such as the spreadsheet owner’s account

 Open the Data menu and click on Protected Sheets and Ranges:

 From the Protected Sheets & Ranges sidebar that appears, click on the protected range you want to edit

 Click on the Change Permissions button:

 In the Range Editing Permissions dialog, under Restrict Who Can Edit this Range, choose the Custom option if it is not already selected

-If adding editors to a protected range is not enough to allow the required edits, or if you find that you’ve granted all users edit access so the protected range no longer provides any protection, you can fully unprotect that range
+Or what if you find that you’ve granted all users edit access so the protected range no longer provides any protection?

 Open the Protected Sheets and Ranges sidebar following instructions above